TIS-Cloud-Team/TF_Community_workshop/Labs/7_remote_state/1_remote_state.md

 #### Create a terraform block in `main.tf` to include the backend configuration

-> From `contoso/main.tf`, add the following to begining of the file and fill it with your storage account details.
+> From `contoso/main.tf`, add the following to beginning of the file and fill it with your storage account details.

 ```terraform
 terraform {